Entoquip lights do get hot to the touch during operation, typically reaching 140–150°F (60–66°C).

 Fluorescent & Incandescent Bulbs

-Fluorescent bulbs are around 6.5% to 15% efficient.
-Incandescent bulbs have efficiency values of 5% or less.
+Fluorescent bulbs typically operate at 6.5–15% efficiency.
+Incandescent bulbs often have efficiency values of 5% or less.

 How warm/hot is safe?

-Temperatures of 104°F (40°C) or higher will feel “hot” to the touch.
-Objects that are 122°F (50°C) can begin to cause low temperature burns to skin.
-However, rarely should lighting applications ever involve contact with skin.
-If you are handling the entolight while it is on, take the necessary safety precautions.
+Temperatures of 104°F (40°C) or higher will feel hot to the touch.
+Objects heated to approximately 122°F (50°C) can begin to cause low-temperature burns with prolonged skin contact.

-Nearly all LEDs and their components can withstand temperatures up to 185°F (85°C).
-The manufacturer for entolight’s LEDs has ensured us they can safely withstand up to 212°F (100°C), but will begin failing above that point.
+Nearly all LEDs and their components are designed to withstand temperatures up to 185°F (85°C).
+The manufacturer of Entoquip’s LEDs has confirmed they can safely tolerate temperatures up to 212°F (100°C), though operation near that limit will shorten component life.